Cameron Harper: Things to know about exciting American winger

 Both of his parents are originally from Glasgow, however, they moved to America 30 years ago and Harper was born in California.

-Despite being born and raised in America, the youngster has always followed Celtic and as a child he would watch their matches as well as visiting Scotland every couple of years.
+Despite being born and raised in America, the youngster always followed Celtic and as a child he would watch their matches as well as visiting Scotland every couple of years.

-However, if his Twitter account is anything to go by, he's also a keen follower of Premier League giants Liverpool.
+That being said, if his Twitter account is anything to go by, he's also a keen follower of Premier League giants Liverpool.

 2. Was a member of Pateadores development academy